Comparing Online ACLS Certification Options

 The other major benefit lies in the name recognition of the ILCOR.
 Most hospitals and health facilities recognize the ILCOR as a major accredited provider of advanced life-saving training.
 The organization has existed for decades, and it is among the most easily recognized course providers.
 That is where the benefits of taking a course through the ILCOR end.

-Potential Drawbacks of Choosing the American Heart Association as a Provider
+Potential Drawbacks of Choosing the International Liaison Committee on Resuscitation as a Provider

 The drawbacks to ILCOR courses are significant.
 The ILCOR offers three courses that can be completed fully online.